Pythm/ad-ElectricalManagement/README.md

 ## Charging
-The app calculates electric vehicle (EV) charging time based on the State of Charge (SOC), battery size, and outside temperature provided using the `battery_size` configuration.
+The app calculates electric vehicle (EV) charging time based on the State of Charge (SOC), battery size, and outside temperature.
 If an SOC sensor or battery size isn't provided, it will be based on the maximum charged during one session on the charger.

 > [!NOTE]
 > If you have other high electricity consumption in combination with a low limit, it may reduce charging but not lower than 6 Amperes.
 This could result in unfinished charging if the limit is too low or consumption is too high during the calculated charge time.